SayantanBanerjee16/Interview-Creation-Portal/README.md

 ## Usage
 For installation and usage of this application

-Navigate to: /APK/Interview Portal - Sayantan Banerjee.apk and install it in your android phones. <Recommended Android 6.0(M) version and above>
+Navigate to: <a href="https://github.com/SayantanBanerjee16/Interview-Creation-Portal/tree/main/APK"> **/APK/Interview Portal - Sayantan Banerjee.apk** </a> and install it in your android phones. <Recommended Android 6.0(M) version and above>

 ## Application details